apple-avadhesh/apple-avadhesh.github.io/_posts/2021-10-08-Local-Network-in-iOS-14.md

 render_with_liquid: false
 ---

-In iOS14 if your app wants to use Bonjour service, mDNS service, or access a local network then the “Local Network” permission is required.
+> In iOS14 if your app wants to use Bonjour service, mDNS service, or access a local network then the “Local Network” permission is required.
+{: .prompt-tip }

 The below image shows services that require authorization. ([WWDC Video](https://developer.apple.com/videos/play/wwdc2020/10110/)).